-- A. derecognizes the assets (including goodwill) and liabilities of the subsidiary; - B. derecognizes the carrying amount of any non-controlling interest; - C. recognizes the fair value of the consideration received; - D. recognizes the fair value of any investment retained; - E. recognizes any surplus or deficit in profit or loss; and - F. reclassifies the parent's share of components previously recognized in other comprehensive income to profit or loss.
+- A. Derecognizes the assets (including goodwill) and liabilities of the subsidiary; - B. Derecognizes the carrying amount of any non-controlling interest; - C. Recognizes the fair value of the consideration received; - D. Recognizes the fair value of any investment retained; - E. Reclassification from other comprehensive income to profit or loss or directly to retained earnings of a parent company's previously recognized items. - F. Recognize the resulting difference as current period profit or loss.